-Now, folks have probably tried okra in a gumbo or stewed with tomatoes.
+Now, you may have tried okra in a gumbo or stewed with tomatoes.
 But you probably don’t know that the slimy stuff is actually one of the most effective lectin-trapping power players ever discovered.

 But, why else does okra pack a nutritional punch?